Performance Shares (Part 1): The Basics

 A growing number of companies are making stock grants that base your payout on more than just your continued employment or an increase in the company's stock price.
 As companies take a portfolio approach to stock compensation, particularly at the executive level, you can expect grants of "performance shares" along with standard restricted stock (or RSUs) and stock options.

 These grants come in a much greater variety than stock options or time-vested restricted stock.
 The structure and details of these grants are so flexible and vary so much that your grant will almost certainly be different in some way than the grants of your friends at other companies.
 While the structure (and even the definition) of performance share grants can vary, all have specified goals with defined metrics that must be achieved before you can profit from the grant.

 Usually, more details appear in your grant agreement and notice than in your stock plan.
-To maximize the value of performance shares, you need to explore these details of the grant's structure more than you do with standard time-vested restricted stock or stock options.
+To maximize the value of performance shares, you need to explore these details of the grant's structure more than you do with standard time-vested restricted stock or stock options (see a related FAQ with a checklist of features to know about your grant).

 Alert: The potential upside of these grants can be more generous than it is often believed to be.
 As noted by an article in the magazine workspan, with the use of realistic stock-price increases and holding periods, payouts from performance-based grants at target levels can be a "better deal" than options for executives (i.e. the performance grants can have a higher after-tax value).